 Our Homestead business is run by Meg, the second of four girls in the Rutledge family.
 She loves cooking and creating special experiences for our guests.

 Brian is a fourth generation pastoralist with a deep love and respect for this inland country.
 Flying since he was sixteen, he has a wealth of knowledge of this area.
 For the last twenty years, he has combined his practical engineering skills with his artistic flare to create intrinsically beautiful ironwork pieces.
 Brian is the very proud father of four daughters.

 Kylie loves her garden, her animals and her family and dabbles in many creative interests depending on the season.
 She enjoys nothing more than gathering great company around the table and sharing a meal.

 Kylie loves her garden, her animals and her family and dabbles in many creative interests depending on the season.She enjoys nothing more than gathering great company around the table and sharing a meal.

 The Rutledge Family

-The Rutledge family settled in the Quilpie district in 1914 and it has remained their home for five generations.
+The Rutledge family bought country in the Quilpie district in 1914 and it has remained their home for five generations.

 Moble is dissected by the Moble Creek, first recorded in Mary Durack’s famed Kings in Grass Castles and traces of the Durack Costello Camp is still evident on the Moble Creek to this day.